ezze/fluffychat/README.md

 * <a href="https://github.com/advocatux">Advocatux</a> has made the Spanish translation with great love and care.
 He always stands by my side and supports my work with great commitment.

+* Thanks to Mark for all his support and the chat background.

 * Also thanks to all translators and testers!
 With your help, fluffychat is now available in 5 languages.